When responding to an erasure request, use this PUT method to confirm completion of an erasure in your system.

 If you're self-hosting Sombra, also add the request header x-sombra-authorization: Bearer <<sombraInternalKey>>.
 You can read more about request authorization here.

-A token sent in Transcend's webhook for this job, and returned by you when uploading the result of this job back to Transcend.
+A reusable token sent in Transcend's webhook for this job, and returned by you when uploading the result of this job back to Transcend.
+Called a 'nonce' for legacy reasons, but is actually reusable.

 An API key generated from the Transcend dashboard: https://app.transcend.io/infrastructure/api-keys.